Anoop7485/Anoop/README.md

 DATA COLLECTION AND DATA PREPROCESSING

-Data cleaning and preprocessing in Machine Learning (ML) involve preparing raw data for analysis and model training by identifying and addressing errors, inconsistencies, and missing values, ultimately improving model accuracy and reliability.
+Data cleaning and preprocessing  involve preparing raw data for analysis and model training by identifying and addressing errors, inconsistencies, and missing values, ultimately improving model accuracy and reliability.